 Expand partnerships with affordable housing entities such as RI Housing to develop high efficiency construction guidelines and standards for affordable housing.

-Adjust program incentives to account for an increasingly more stringent code baseline, and continue to encourage high efficiency construction, with a goal of setting net zero energy as the construction standard in Rhode Island.
+Monitor and prepare for new code changes (IECC 2024) to account for an increasingly more stringent code baseline, and continue to encourage high efficiency construction, with a goal of setting net zero energy as the construction standard in Rhode Island.

 Increase incentives for achieving Passive House certification.